-Pentecost is a major holiday in Austria, only Christmas and Easter “outranking it” in importance.
-The following Monday, called “Whit Monday,” is also a public holiday, and banks and some businesses are closed on both days.
+Pentecost is a major religious observance in Austria, with only Christmas and Easter exceeding it in importance.
+Pentecost is also known as Whit Sunday.
+The following Monday, called Whit Monday, is a public holiday across the country.

-|5 Jun||Mon||Whit Monday|
+|2025||9 Jun||Mon||Whit Monday|

-|21 May||Mon||Whit Monday|
+|2026||25 May||Mon||Whit Monday|

 The account of the events that Pentecost commemorates are recorded in the Bible in Acts 2:1-21.
 It was the Jewish Feast of Weeks, seven weeks after the Passover, and the Jerusalem believers were gathered in an upper room where they were praying and waiting for the promise of the Spirit.

 Then, Jesus sent the Holy Spirit upon them, and they began to speak in other languages and evangelise the city.
 Over 3,000 were converted and baptised, and the Church began to fulfil Christ’s command of world evangelisation.